 |6.1||January 2012||ISBN 978-1-936213-02-3||ISO/IEC 10646:2012|

-Versions of Unicode are normally synchronised to a particular edition (plus amendments) of ISO/IEC 10646, although Unicode 2.1, 5.0 and 6.0 contained a few characters from a 10646 amendment that had not yet been published.
+Versions of Unicode are normally synchronised to a particular edition (plus amendments) of ISO/IEC 10646, although Unicode versions 2.1, 5.0, 6.0, 6.2, 6.3 and 7.0 contained one or a few characters from a 10646 edition or amendment that had not yet been published.
+In Unicode 8.0, a total of 51 characters, including 41 emoji symbols and 9 CJK unified ideographs, were fast-tracked into the Unicode Standard before they had completed the ISO ballot process.

 The Ballot Process